ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Service Level Agreement.md

 Ultraseedbox takes all the requisite steps to ensure that our servers remain online and accessible for each user in any billing cycle.

-Any scheduled maintenance of servers will be announced in advance through various communication modes such as e-mails, UltraSeedbox Status Page & WHMCS Announcements, with pertinent details.
+Any scheduled maintenance of servers will be announced in advance through various communication modes such as e-mails, Ultraseedbox Status Page & WHMCS Announcements, with pertinent details.
 Clients that are affected by this will not be compensated.

 Any unannounced/emergency downtimes/maintenance of servers will be announced as such, and users affected will be compensated for it.
 Below is the basis for compensation: